 Risk intelligence communication platforms can help you inform your workforce more efficiently.
 Easily send out broadcast push notifications, SMS, and emails that are pre-set or ad-hoc to the entire community, predefined groups or subgroups, or to individuals located within a specific geofenced area on the map.
 These geofences can be established in advance or in real-time as events unfold.
 They can also be left in place for a specific amount of time, acting as an alert tripwire for any community member entering the geofenced area.

 Of course, communication is a two-way street.
-Risk management communication software provides your employees and community members with the tools necessary to share their observations and concerns (discreetly or anonymously) with your designated COVID-19 response team.
+Risk communication software provides your employees and community members with the tools necessary to share their observations and concerns (discreetly or anonymously) with your designated COVID-19 response team.

 The right solution will also enable organizations to ensure that their workforce has immediate access to COVID-19 and emergency policies and procedures.
 Ideally, these resources should also be stored on an offline mobile app for access so connectivity is never a problem.